 For example, with a 50mm lens set the shutter speed to 1/60sec or faster; with an APS-C format camera multiply the focal length by 1.5x first and then take the reciprocal.

 Many lens manufacturers suggest that you can shoot at around 3 stops below the recommended focal length of the lens when image stabilisation is activated.

 Read more tips for a sharp landscape.
 It will definitely help to improve any future photos

-Alternative solutions are either a lower aperture value, down to F/2.8 and more, or an higher ISO, however it would have been a compromise on the background details, not as sharp as with f/9 and ISO 100
+Alternative solutions are either a lower aperture value, down to F/2.8 and more, or a higher ISO, however, it would have been a compromise on the background details, not as sharp as with f/9 and ISO 100

 Best Camera Lenses for Travel Photography